- January 29, 2021

 Integrations & different platforms: You can integrate Timecamp with other apps either directly or via Zapier.
 Timecamp is available on all platforms (Windows, MacOS, Linux), on the web, as a Chrome extension, and as a mobile app (iOS, Android)

 Free trial: TimeCamp offers a 14-day free trial.
-Then, you can either use the free Solo plan for 1 person or upgrade to one of the paid plans—Basic (pricing starts from $5.25 user/month billed annually), Pro ($7.5 per user/month billed annually), or Enterprise (custom pricing).
+Then, you can either use the Free plan which is now entirely free for unlimited users, or upgrade to one of the paid plans—Basic (pricing starts from $5.25 user/month billed annually), Pro ($7.5 per user/month billed annually), or Enterprise (custom pricing).

 Start tracking time today with TimeCamp